evhub/coconut/DOCS.md

 Additionally, Coconut also supports an implicit usage of the `->` operator of the form `(-> expression)`, which is equivalent to `((_=None) -> expression)`, which allows an implicit lambda to be used both when no arguments are required, and when one argument (assigned to `_`) is required.

 _Note: If normal lambda syntax is insufficient, Coconut also supports an extended lambda syntax in the form of [statement lambdas](#statement-lambdas).
-Statement lambdas support full statements rather than just expressions and allow type annotations for their parameters._
+Statement lambdas support full statements rather than just expressions and allow for the use of [pattern-matching function definition](#pattern-matching-functions)._

 ##### Rationale